 If the OCSP service is hosted by the SCA itself, then the SCA shall sign responses to OCSP queries with the same credentials that signed the issued delegate certificate that is being verified.

-If the SCA designates a 3rd-party to host the OCSP service, the SCA shall issue an end entity certificate to the 3rd-party entity.
+If the SCA designates a 3rd-party to host the OCSP service, the SCA shall issue an end-entity certificate to the 3rd-party entity.
 The issued certificate shall include an Extended Key Usage extension containing a value of id-kp-OCSPSigning and shall not include a TNAuthList extension.
-The OCSP service shall use the credentials of this end entity certificate to sign responses to OCSP queries.
+The OCSP service shall use the credentials of this end-entity certificate to sign responses to OCSP queries.

 As defined in draft-ietf-stir-certificates-ocsp, the OCSP server used to provide delegate certificate and TN status will accept requests for a certificate ID and TN and will populate responses based on the validity of the certificate as provided by the STI-SCA or V-SCA certificate management issuance/revocation systems and the status of the TN authorizations associated with the subject entity as provided by the TN authorization management systems.
 The response may be generated one of two ways: